Jonty16117/bulk_file_handler/README.md

 ## Author
 - ***Jonty***
-See also the list of contributors who participated in this project.
+See also the list of [CONTRIBUTORS](https://github.com/Jonty16117/bulk_file_handler/blob/master/CONTRIBUTORS.md) who participated in this project.

 ## License
 This project is licensed under the GPL v3.0 License - see the LICENSE.md file for details